 The Open University is a pioneer in teaching and learning methods that enable students to achieve their career and life goals by studying at times and in places that suit them.
-Since its 1969 launch the University’s innovative distance learning methods have delivered educational success to 1.85 million people worldwide.
+Since its 1969 launch the University’s innovative distance learning methods have delivered educational success to over two million people worldwide.
 Today more than 200,000 students are learning from some 6,400 tutors and 1,100 full time academic staff, all backed by a 3,500-strong support team.

 The university’s strengths in science hit the headlines in November 2014 when the European Space Agency’s 10-year Rosetta mission scored a world first by landing a research probe on a comet.
 It was the conclusion of more than 20 years research by Open University scientists who developed instrumentation on board the probe to provide data on the comet’s composition and history.